 The FA have a great list of FAQ’s and guidance on their website, in the Knowledge Base section – this can be accessed here.

-Devon County FA will be running their own training, on Microsoft Teams, from 1st June, with Dan Eustice.
+Devon County FA will be running their own training, on Microsoft Teams, during June & July, with Dan Eustice.

 As a County FA, we will be producing a guidance document, as well as a step-by step video & guide, which will be sent to clubs and leagues.